The Impact of AI in Manufacturing

 AI in Manufacturing Examples

 AI has influenced how modern manufacturing plants operate.
-By leveraging a few key AI technologies, manufacturing companies can completely change the way they work, moving the burden of manual tasks away from employees while simultaneously making operations safer and more efficient.
-Let’s take a look at a few of the AI technologies employed in manufacturing today.
+By leveraging a few key AI technologies, manufacturing companies can completely change the way they work, removing the burden of manual tasks from employees, while simultaneously making operations safer and more efficient.

 Machine Learning (ML)